CnC Guide to Collecting Hockey Cards

 Get Connected!

-Traders Day – Through our monthly Traders Day, we get anywhere from 10 to 30 local collectors coming out to our shop and trading, buying or selling their cards with fellow collectors.
+Through our monthly Traders Days, we get anywhere from 10 to 30 local collectors coming out to our shop and trading, buying or selling their cards with fellow collectors.
 The best way to be prepared is to only bring what you don’t mind trading/selling away and knowing the basic value of your cards.
 We are always there to help with trades, offering our input for both sides to make it fair for both parties.

-Trade Shows – There are several trade shows throughout North America including the Sports Cards Expo which happens in Mississauga, Ontario, Canada.
+There are several trade shows throughout North America including the Sports Cards Expo which happens in Toronto, ON and in Edmonton, AB

 CloutsnChara Trading Group